Okehampton United Charity

 Overview

 Okehampton United Charity was established in 1873 when six local charities merged to benefit residents of Okehampton and its hamlets.
-With an annual income of £456,168 and grant-making totaling £342,007 in 2024, the charity serves as a major community funding source for the local area.
-The charity is governed by 11 trustees who meet monthly to review grant applications and manage the organization's affairs.
+With an annual income of £456,168 and grant-making totalling £342,007 in 2024, the charity serves as a major community funding source for the local area.
+The charity is governed by 11 trustees who meet monthly to review grant applications and manage the organisation's affairs.
 Beyond grant-making, OUC manages two almshouses, three allotment sites, a community garden, and local land holdings.
-In 2023, the charity celebrated its 150th anniversary by offering up to £150,000 for a special long-term community project.
-The charity is transitioning to a Charitable Incorporated Organisation (CIO) structure effective 31 December 2024, becoming the Okehampton Foundation, though day-to-day operations continue under the Okehampton United Charities name.
+In celebration of its 150th anniversary, the charity offered up to £150,000 for a special long-term community project.
+The charity has transitioned to a Charitable Incorporated Organisation (CIO) structure, becoming the Okehampton Foundation, though day-to-day operations continue under the Okehampton United Charities name.

 Funding Priorities

-Organizational Grants (over £1,500): Require specific application form for groups and organizations.
-The charity awarded grants totaling £114,318 to 23 community groups in one reporting period, with individual awards ranging from £2,000 to £26,815.
+Organisational Grants (over £1,500): Require specific application form for groups and organisations.
+The charity regularly awards grants to community groups, with awards ranging from £2,000 to £26,815+.

 Individual Grants: Support for residents under 25 for sport, art, and education projects.
 Direct grants for Post-16 Education, first year of Apprenticeships, and Further Education.